Respiratory Care Technology

 You will learn content and clinical practice experiences that are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of respiratory care procedures.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice, and professional development are discussed, examined, and evaluated.

 Respiratory Care involves the assessment and therapeutic management of patients diagnosed with cardiopulmonary disease.
 Practitioners perform procedures involving the administration of oxygen and medical gases, humidity/aerosol therapy, varied breathing treatments, cardiopulmonary resuscitation, mechanical ventilation, diagnostic lung function testing, and patient/family education.

 What can I do with this course of study?

 Registered Respiratory Therapist (RRT)

-*Dates subject to change with extensions to deadlines
+*Dates are subject to change with extensions to deadlines.

 The Respiratory Care Technology program (program # 200423) is accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Contact information for CoARC is 264 Precision Blvd.
 Telford, TN 37690 or by phone at (817) 283-2835.
 Information is also available online at www.coarc.com.